-This allows devices to connect devices to each other over a network, such as a computer to computer, or computer to the printer at a location.
+This allows devices to connect devices to each other over a network, such as a computer to computer, or a computer to a printer at a location.
 Talking about the price, it is the cheapest as compared to others.

 This type of switch has a wide range of features such as protection, precise control, and complete network management.
 They are often used in organizations where very large networks are carried out and can be easily adjusted to improve the functionality of a network.

-Although considered a very expensive option, their scalability makes them ideal for growing tissue.
+Although considered a costly option, their scalability makes them ideal for growing tissue.
 This is only achieved by regulating a Simple Network Management Protocol (SNMP).